 When establishing data restrictive policies, jurisdictions frequently cite the valid need to maintain access to private sector data for regulatory and law enforcement activities.
 Financial regulators need access to payments data to fulfil their responsibilities in relation to the regulation and supervision of the financial sector.
 They may also need to access personal data in matters related to financial crimes and/or suspicion of fraud.
 In addition, several authorities from different jurisdictions might need to play a role in regulatory and supervisory issues involving cross-border payments.
 Instead of requiring data to be held locally, authorities should establish requirements for cross-border payments market participants to allow access to payments data for regulatory and supervisory activities.
 These should include legal arrangements that facilitate access across borders, either directly or via local authorities, e.g. under the terms of a memorandum of understanding.
 National authorities should provide an opportunity for cross-border payments market participants to grant prompt access to payments data requested by financial regulators before being required to use local computing facilities.
-When considering their domestic policies, authorities may look to build on existing and emerging governance models, such as the OECD Declaration on Government Access to Personal Data Held by Private Sector Entities.
+When considering their domestic policies, authorities may look to build on existing and emerging governance models, including taking into account approaches to government access for law enforcement and national security purposes such as those embodied in the OECD Declaration on Government Access to Personal Data Held by Private Sector Entities.